top of page

 Scope and Mandate

 The Indian Private Law Review (IPLR) is committed to advancing rigorous, doctrinal scholarship in private law with a focus on Indian law.
 Our aim is to make under-explored areas and theoretical foundations of private law clearer and more accessible.
 We particularly welcome submissions that trace the development of doctrines in Indian law, as well as an analysis of the law in common or civil law jurisdictions that draw on these doctrines.
 In defining our scope, we have kept the categories deliberately broad and general to create a diverse corpus of scholarship on under-explored subjects in Indian private law.
-The following are merely indicative subject-matter categories:

-Commercial Remedies: Damages, restitution, specific relief.
+1. Commercial Remedies: Damages, restitution, specific performance;

 Board of Editors